Your financing options

 The usefulness of asset finance depends on the nature of your business.
 If you need vehicles or machinery, it could provide a solution.
 The asset can sometimes be used as collateral, which reduces the lender's risk.

 Asset finance also avoids the need to acquire assets with cash.
-Instead, you can buy it over an agreed period of time to protect your cash flow.
+Instead, you can buy it over an agreed period to protect your cash flow.
 Other financing options of this type include contract leasing and hire purchase.

 When assessing your loan application, we typically require the following information: